Skip to main content

 Park Use Permits

 Some events may require a Park Use Permit, which allows use of special items and equipment in the park, describes approved special services and outlines any park staff assistance that may be needed to make your event safe and successful.
-Applications for 2025 Park Use Permits open in February 2025.
+Visit the Park Use Permit webpage to learn more.

 Special Event Permit Fees

 Special Event Permits are required for any event or activity that occurs on private or public property and affects the ordinary use of public streets, rights-of-ways or sidewalks.
 This includes but is not limited to fairs, festivals, concerts, performances, parades, athletic events, and fundraising events.
-The interest form for 2025 events is open through Dec.
-31, 2024.

 Visit the event planning and permit page for information venue fee sheets.